infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 !!! note
-    We do not currently support vector inputs or vector valued functions directly, since typically `JuMP` optimzier model backends don't support them.
+    We do not currently support vector inputs or vector valued functions directly, since typically `JuMP` optimizer model backends don't support them.
-    However, this limitation can readily removed if there is a use case for it (please reach out to us if such an addition is needed).
+    However, this limitation can readily be removed if there is a use case for it (please reach out to us if such an addition is needed).

 ### Expression Tree Abstraction